VisualPinball/VisualPinball.Unity.AssetLibrary/README.md

 ![](https://user-images.githubusercontent.com/70426/102411603-7a371d80-3ff2-11eb-8210-6203a74a635d.png)

-So we see that vpe.unity.hdrp pulls in three other dependencies.
+So we see that vpe.hdrp pulls in three other dependencies.
 These have to be added manually at the moment.
 So when working with HDRP, you would have the following packages under *Custom* in the package manager:

 - Visual Pinball Engine